Cheech & Chong: Early years

 The duo met in Vancouver, British Columbia, in 1969.
 Chong was a Canadian citizen, and Cheech had moved there from Southern California to avoid the draft at the height of the Vietnam War.
 Chong had formed an improv group called "City Works" after seeing Second City Improv while touring as a musician.
 City Works performed as part of a "hippie burlesque" at Shanghai Junk, a strip club owned by Chong's family.
 Marin briefly joined City Works as a replacement for the original straight man.

-According to Chong's book The Unauthorized Autobiographyæ, the two came out one night to warm up the crowd for a new musical group of Chong's, but never relinquished the stage due to the audience's strong laughter.
+According to Chong's book The Unauthorized Autobiography, the two came out one night to warm up the crowd for a new musical group of Chong's, but never relinquished the stage due to the audience's strong laughter.
 As the improv group had not been a financial success at the strip club—they drew a large but low-spending crowd—the two decided to form a comedy duo and play different venues.
 Successful as a duo, they eventually moved to Los Angeles.